-The Romantic Poets
+❖ The Romantic Poets

-- A movement of poetry in late 18th Century/early 19th Century Britain. - Celebrated the beauty of nature and the pure human spirit. - They were against the Enlightenment ideas of empiricism and human reason. - The British Romantic poets were the most famous part of a movement that was all over Europe and in all the arts.
+- A movement of poetry in late 18th Century/early 19th Century Britain. - Celebrated the beauty of nature and the pure human spirit. - They were against the Enlightenment ideas of empiricism and human reason. - The British Romantic poets were the most famous part of a movement that was all over Europe and in all the arts. - Some people wanted to reject modern life and celebrate the beauty of nature and the human spirit.
+These were the Romantic poets

-William Wordsworth
+❖ William Wordsworth

-- William Wordsworth (7 April 1770- 23 April 1850) was a major English Romantic poet. - Famous for his poems about the English countryside. - Lived in the 'Lake District' and was an important 'Lake Poet., - Wrote many famous poems including; the Prelude, the Lucy Poems, Lyrical Ballads and Laodamia. - Seen as one of the greatest poets in the English language.
+- William Wordsworth (7 April 1770- 23 April 1850) was a major English Romantic poet. - Famous for his poems about the English countryside. - Lived in the "Lake District" and was an important 'Lake Poet., - Wrote many famous poems including; the Prelude, the Lucy Poems, Lyrical Ballads and Laodamia. - Seen as one of the greatest poets in the English language.